 Cost Differences Between Inpatient & Outpatient Addiction Treatment

 As addiction is a complex disease that affects each individual differently, no one program will be right for every person.
-Generally speaking, there are two main forms of addiction treatment: inpatient and outpatient programs.
+Generally speaking, there are two main forms of addiction treatment: inpatient addiction treatment and outpatient drug and alcohol rehab programs.

 How Much Does Inpatient vs Outpatient Rehab Cost?